apache/sling-site/src/main/jbake/content/project-information.md

 This project uses Subversion to manage its source code.
 Instructions on Subversion use can be found at [http://svnbook.red-bean.com/](http://svnbook.red-bean.com/).

+We are migration to a Git setup, stay tuned for updates.

 ### Web Access

 The following is a link to the online source repository.